 Frontiers in Sociology is a member of the Committee on Publication Ethics.

 Electronic ISSN: 2297-7775

 Frontiers in Sociology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Sociology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge, Technology Report, Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Systematic Review, Conceptual Analysis, Empirical Study, Erratum and Policy Brief.
+The specialty sections of Frontiers in Sociology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Conceptual Analysis, Erratum, Policy Brief and Empirical Study.

 When submitting a manuscript to Frontiers in Sociology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Sociology.